spex-xray/spex-help/source/getstarted/runspex.rst

 We are ready to fit the data!
 SPEX has a nice feature to look at the progress of the fit.
-To activate this feature you have to give the command ``fit print 1``.
+To activate this feature you have to give the command ``fit print 1`` (see :ref:`sec:fit`).
 If your initial parameters were acceptable, you can see the model converge to the data in the plot window after you entered the ``fit`` command.
-When the fit is done, then the parameters and :math:`\chi^2` are printed on screen.
-If the :math:`\chi^2` value is close to the number of degrees of freedom, then your fit is acceptable.
+When the fit is done, then the parameters and C-stat are printed on screen.
+If the C-stat value is close to the expected C-stat value, then your fit is acceptable.
 Sometimes more runs of the command ``fit`` are necessary after changing some initial parameters.
 This is especially true when using complex models.
 Again this is a game of trial and error.